Anthology of Interest I: Dial L for Leela

 In the simulation, Leela shows off a new pair of boots, bought on a wild impulse - according to her.
 However, the only difference is a green stripe down the side, which is of no interest to anyone.
-The Professor tells Leela that he has designated her as his sole heir due to her lack of impulsiveness.
-Leela then karate-kicks Farnsworth on an impulse, sending him into a pit housing his pet man-eating anteaters where he is devoured alive.
+The Professor calls Leela to his laboratory, where he tells her that he has designated her as his sole heir due to her lack of impulsiveness.
+Insulted, Leela then karate-kicks the Professor on an impulse, sending him into a pit housing his pet man-eating anteaters where he is devoured alive.

-When Hermes discovers the Professor's fate, he shows Leela the Professor's video will, which shows Leela kicking him into the anteater pit.
-Leela bludgeons Hermes to death to cover up the first murder.
-Later, Bender walks in on Leela while she is getting rid of Hermes' body parts in the sink disposal.
+When Hermes discovers the Professor's fate, Dr. Zoidberg assumes the role of a detective and takes it upon himself to solve the murder.
+Later, Hermes shows Leela the Professor's video will, which shows Leela kicking him into the anteater pit.
+Leela bludgeons and decapitates Hermes to cover up the first murder, with Zoidberg unaware despite it occurring right in the next room.
+Shortly after, Bender walks in on Leela while she is getting rid of Hermes' body parts in the sink disposal.
 He is morally unconcerned, but takes the opportunity to blackmail Leela.
 She kills Bender by exposing him to the radiation from an open microwave oven and turns his body into a toy car.
 Realizing she went too far, Leela resolves to chew gum on the next murderous impulse.
 However, after Amy makes a derisive comment about her, Leela promptly murders her as well, not having any gum.

 Zoidberg holds a meeting with the rest of the crew to determine the identity of the killer.
-Leela shuts off the lights, and kills the crew one by one with a sword until only Fry remains, who leaves the meeting out of boredom.
-The next morning, Fry notices Leela eating lobster (which is actually Zoidberg) and accepts her offer to have some with her.
-Fry then realizes that Leela was responsible for the murders, forcing Leela to "do something really impulsive": have sex with Fry to keep him quiet.
+Leela shuts off the lights, and kills Cubert, Scruffy, and Nibbler one by one with a sword until only Fry remains, who then leaves the meeting out of boredom just before Zoidberg can reveal Leela to be the killer, via a letter posthumously sent to him from Bender.
+The next morning, Fry notices Leela eating lobster, which is actually Zoidberg, and accepts her offer to have some with her.
+Fry realizes that Leela was responsible for the murders, forcing Leela to "do something really impulsive": have sex with Fry to keep him quiet.